-Our long-term incentive opportunities link a significant portion of executive compensation to our performance through performance-based restricted stock and time-vesting stock or option awards.
+Our performance-based cash and equity awards link a significant portion of executive compensation to Company performance.
 We believe that an executive's total compensation opportunity should increase commensurate with his or her responsibility and capacity to influence our results.
 Additionally, as an executive's responsibility and accountability increase, so should the portion of that person's compensation that is at risk.
 Therefore, not only do base salaries increase with position and responsibility, but short-term and long-term incentive opportunities as a percentage of total compensation increase as well.

-Equity grants in the form of stock awards that vest only upon the achievement of performance goals as well as stock options or restricted stock awards with extended vesting periods are an important component of compensation for executive officers.
+Performance-based equity awards that vest only upon the achievement of pre-defined goals and time-based equity awards that vest over multiple years are important components of compensation for our executive officers.
 The value ultimately realized from equity awards depends on Company performance and the value delivered to shareholders through the long-term performance of TopBuild's common stock.